dwyl/product-roadmap/README.md

 is to build a
 **_single_ app**
-that satisfies _several_ human needs while focussing on the theme of
+that satisfies _several_ human needs focussed on the theme of
 "***personal effectiveness***".